Troubleshooting AWS Chatbot - AWS Chatbot

 There may be a new scope added to the AWS Chatbot Slack application that requires approval by an administrator.
 If AWS Chatbot has released a new scope, administrators need to re-approve the AWS Chatbot Slack application.
 Note that the approval is only required for Slack workspaces with an app approval policy.

 Workspace administrators can check their workspace settings to review and approve new scopes for AWS Chatbot.
-For more information about how to approve an app, see Approve an app for your org in the Slack Help Center.
+For more information about how to approve an app, see Approve or restrict an app at the org level in the Slack Help Center.

 • Installation of the AWS Chatbot Slack app is restricted for your workspace.